jgadbois17/csulb_stat560_nonparametric_R_codes/README.md

 Supplemental R codes for the textbook "Nonparametric Methods in Statistics with SAS Applications" by Dr. Olga Korosteleva.

+To update R, RStudio, and installed libraries, follow the steps in [this tutorial](https://uvastatlab.github.io/phdplus/installR.html).

 ## Repository Outline